 - Add the chicken to the skillet.
 Cook for about 5 minutes, stirring occasionally, until the chicken begins to turn white on the outside.

-- Stir the cooking wine and herbs into the chicken.
+- Simmer with wine and herbs: Stir the cooking wine and herbs into the chicken.
 Reduce heat to medium low, cover, and simmer for 5 minutes.

 Join Our #ItalianFWT Conversation